ldmcdaniel/boostrapping/README.md

 The project was used to teach building a table with the data from form submissions.

-## What technologies do the project use?
+## What technologies does the project use?

 NPM, Bootstrap